WIN-Services/backend-interview/README.md

 - Service Should return error on creation/updating an order within 3 hrs of a pre-existing order.
 # Data Base Description:
  - Have used Relational Database:MySQL as a database to manage the data of orders and services.
- -Our database contains three main entities such as:
+ - Our database contains three main entities such as:
 - tbl_order_masters: This table has mainly contains field 'totalFee'.
 - tbl_service_masters: This table has mainly contains field 'name'.
 - tbl_order_service_mappings: This table has  mainly contains filed 'orderId' & 'serviceId'.